MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-java-tomcat-webapp-authentication-entra-id.md

 ---
-title: Enable your Java Tomcat web app to sign in users to your Microsoft Entra ID tenant with the Microsoft identity platform
+title: Enable sign-in for Tomcat apps using Microsoft Entra ID
-description: Shows you how to develop a Tomcat web app that supports sign-in by Microsoft Entra account.
+description: Shows you how to develop a Java Tomcat web app that supports sign-in using a Microsoft Entra account.
 services: active-directory
 ms.date: 03/11/2024
 ms.service: active-directory